 In additive linear models controlling for median country age, there was no difference in implicit or explicit psychological gender bias for speakers of languages with a grammatical gender system (N = 12), compared to those without (N = 13; Implicit: β = 0; SE = 0.01; t = -0.43; Explicit: β = -0.09; SE = 0.07; t = -1.23).
-Languages with grammatical gender systems were more likely to have gender-specific terms for occupations (t(14.8934484) = 4.8545503, p < .001).
-Implicit gender bias was reliably correlated with degree of gender-specific marking on occupation words: Languages with more gender-specific forms tended to have speakers with greater psychological gender bias (r = 0.57, p < .01), even after partialling out the effect of median country age (r = 0.48, p = 0.02; Table 1).
+Implicit gender bias was reliably correlated with degree of gender-specific marking on occupation words: Languages with more gender-specific forms tended to have speakers with greater psychological gender bias (r = 0.57, p < .01).
+This relationship remained after partialling out the effect of median country age (r = 0.48, p = 0.02; Table 1).
 There was no relationship between explicit psychological gender bias and lexical marking of occupation words after partialling out the effect of median country age (r = 0.14, p = 0.51).

 Implicit gender bias (adjusted for age, sex, and block order) as a function of mean gender bias of words referring to occupations, with each point corresponding to a language (Study 2).
 The size of the point corresponds the number of participants speaking that language.
 Occupation gender bias is estimated for each language from word embedding models trained on Subtitle (left) and Wikipedia (right) corpora.
 Error bands indicate standard error of the linear model estimate.

-We next examined whether having gender-specific forms for a particular occupation was associated with greater gender bias in the language statistics for that form.
-We fit a mixed effect model predicting degree of gender bias in language statistics (estimated from word embedding models) as a function of degree of distinctiveness between male and female forms for that word, with random intercepts and slopes by language.
-Degree of form distinctiveness was a strong predictor of language statistics for models trained on both the Subtitle corpus (β = 0.59; SE = 0.07; t = 8.72) and Wikipedia corpus (β = 0.81; SE = 0.09; t = 9.48), with words with shared male and female forms tending to have less gender bias.
+We next examined whether the existence of gender-specific occupation terms was associated with a greater encoding of gender bias in the language.
+We fit a mixed effects model predicting degree of gender bias in language statistics (estimated from word embedding models) from distinctiveness between male and female forms for that word, with random intercepts and slopes by language.
+Having more distinctive occupation terms was associated with greater linguistic gender bias for those occupations.
+This was true for models trained on both the Subtitle corpus (β = 0.59; SE = 0.07; t = 8.72) and Wikipedia corpus (β = 0.81; SE = 0.09; t = 9.48).
+For example ______

 This relationship also held at the level of languages: Languages with more distinct forms had a greater gender-career bias in language statistics (Subtitle: r = 0.75, p < .01; Wikipedia: r = 0.7, p < .01; Fig. 4).
+For example,

 Finally, we examined the relationship between gender bias in language statistics and psychological gender biases at the level of languages.
 Unlike in Study 1, all the target words in the present study referred to people (occupations) and thus potentially could be marked for the gender of the referenced person.
 Consequently, if explicit gender marking drives language statistics, we should expect to see a strong positive relationship at the level of languages between bias in language statistics for occupation words and psychological biases for speakers of that language.
 Consistent with this prediction, gender bias in language statistics for occupation words was positively correlated with implicit gender bias (Subtitle: r = 0.64, p < .01; Wikipedia: r = 0.59, p < .01), and remained reliable after partialling out the effect of median country age (Subtitle: r = 0.57, p < .01; Wikipedia: r = 0.52, p = 0.01; Fig. 5).
-There was no relationship between language statistics for occupation words and explicit psychological gender bias, even after partialling out the effect of median country age (Subtitle: r = 0.33, p = 0.12; Wikipedia: r = 0.34, p = 0.11).
+In contrast, explicit psychological gender bias was not predicted by language statistics, even after partialling out the effect of median country age (Subtitle: r = 0.33, p = 0.12; Wikipedia: r = 0.34, p = 0.11).